petrbrouzda/VictronRemoteDisplay/README.md

 **First bar** is **battery status.**
 * Battery icon shows if battery is charged or discharged.
 * Percentage is shown as "usable capacity".
-Battery will cut of at 20 %, so you've got technical reading 20 % - 100 %, which will be displayed as 0 % - 100 % here.
+Battery will cut off at 20 %, so you've got technical reading 20 % - 100 %, which will be displayed as 0 % - 100 % here.
 * First data item (-2264 W) is power consumed (negative) or charging (positive).
 * Then estimated energy available (2.6 kWh) and estimated time battery will be able to suply current consumption.